apcamargo/taxopy/README.md

 lagomorpha = taxopy.Taxon('9975', taxdb)
 ```

-Each `Taxon` object stores a variety of information, such as the rank, identifier and name of the input taxon, and the identifiers and names of all the parent taxons:
+Each `Taxon` object stores a variety of information, such as the rank, identifier and name of the input taxon, and the identifiers and names of all the parent taxa:

 ```python